jasper-th-wang/Basic_Webpage_Guide/README.md

-# MKDocs Basic Webpage Setup Guide
+# Basic Webpage Setup Guide

 ## Description

-The MKDocs Basic Webpage Setup project is designed to provide a comprehensive guide for beginners in web development, focusing on creating a simple webpage from scratch.
+The Basic Webpage Setup project is designed to provide a comprehensive guide for beginners in web development, focusing on creating a simple webpage from scratch.
 Developed as a practice exercise for writing thorough and user-friendly documentation using Markdown and MkDocs.

 This guide provides step-by-step instructions for creating a simple personal webpage using Visual Studio Code (VS Code), covering the basics of web development with HTML and CSS.
 It's designed for individuals with basic computer skills who are new to web development and want to create their own webpage.
 The guide includes details on necessary software, project structure setup, writing HTML and CSS code, and conventions used throughout the guide.
 Additionally, it offers code snippets, examples, notes, and success indicators to aid in understanding and completing the tasks.